Academic-Research-Projects/cherokee/README.md

 ## How to test the HTTP DELETE request, deleting a .txt file
 - Open another terminal
-- Execute `curl -X PUT -d "this file has been modified" http://localhost:8080/file.txt`
+- Execute `curl -X DELETE http://localhost:8080/file-to-erase.txt`
 - You should see the text in your server terminal

 ## WORK IN PROGRESS